 Day 2:

 Mom goes and gets breakfast to bring back to the room.
 She brings the refillable mugs with her.
-She gets 2 breakfast platters with OJ, 2 bagels with cream cheese, and fills her mugs with coffee.
-She uses 2 counters and 2 snacks.
+She gets 2 child’s breakfast platters with OJ, 2 bagels with cream cheese (yogurt, fruit or other snack item), and fills her mugs with coffee.
+This uses 2 child quick service meals and 2 snacks.

 At the park they stop for lunch and get 3 entrees again.
-Mom and Dad each get one and the kids share an adult meal.
+Mom and Dad each get one and the kids share a child’s meal and maybe a little off of mom/dad’s plate.
 They get 3 bottles of water for their drinks and ask for cups of ice water as well.
 They drink the water from the cup and take the bottled water with them.
 Later in the afternoon they each get an ice cream.
 Thankfully they have the bottled water from the day before and lunch so they don’t need to use snacks for water.
-They use 3 counters and 4 snacks.
+They use 2 adults and 1 child quick service and 4 snacks.

-End of day 2: 8 table service, 8 counters, 10 snacks remain
+End of day 2: 8 table service, 4 adult and 4 child quick service, 8 snacks remain

 Day 3

-At lunch they get 3 counter meals, get bottled water for the drinks and ask for ice water as well.
-They get their desserts that come with the meal and eat them later.
+At lunch they get 2 adult and 2 child quick service meals, get bottled water for the drinks and ask for ice water as well.

 Dinner is at another fun table service restaurant and the kids get the ice cream included with their meal for dessert.

-End of Day 3: 4 table service, 5 counters, 6 snacks remain
+End of Day 3: 4 table service, 2 adult and 2 child quick service, 4 snacks remain

 Day 4

-Lunch is 3 meals again, water bottles to go and ice water to stay.
-Later they each get an ice cream for 4 snacks.
+Lunch is 2 adult and 2 child quick service meals again, water bottles to go and ice water to stay.

 Their final night is memorable as they use their last 4 table credits.